-TLS Connections to TiDB Serverless
+TLS Connections to TiDB Cloud Serverless

-Establishing a secure TLS connection between your client and your TiDB Serverless cluster is one of the basic security practices for connecting to your databases.
-The server certificate for TiDB Serverless is issued by an independent third-party certificate provider.
-You can easily connect to your TiDB Serverless cluster without downloading a server-side digital certificate.
+Establishing a secure TLS connection between your client and your TiDB Cloud Serverless cluster is one of the basic security practices for connecting to your databases.
+The server certificate for TiDB Cloud Serverless is issued by an independent third-party certificate provider.
+You can easily connect to your TiDB Cloud Serverless cluster without downloading a server-side digital certificate.

 Prerequisites

-TLS connection to a TiDB Serverless cluster
+TLS connection to a TiDB Cloud Serverless cluster

-In the TiDB Cloud console, you can get examples of different connection methods and connect to your TiDB Serverless cluster as follows:
+In the TiDB Cloud console, you can get examples of different connection methods and connect to your TiDB Cloud Serverless cluster as follows:

 1. Navigate to the Clusters page of your project, and then click the name of your cluster to go to its overview page.